 “It was with this kind of novel teamwork and the openness to embrace new ways of working that we achieved what our team had initially thought impossible: To do what usually takes 9 months in just 123 days!
 I couldn’t be prouder of our team”, Keith concludes with a smile.

 "Patients all over the world depend on our products.
-Many of the critical materials that help in detecting novel coronavirus come out of Penzberg, explains Markus.
+Many of the critical materials that have helped in detecting novel coronavirus come out of Penzberg, explains Markus.
 “With our work we help to ensure that patients and entire societies can properly evaluate and take measures to stop the spread,” he says.

 “‘The packaging arrived.
 The truck is coming tomorrow.
 When can you start?’ they asked,” Niels says.
 “Then the whole chain simply has to work perfectly in order to bring the product on the truck on time."